PeppyDays/learn-rust-with-tests/src/rust_fundamentals/dependency_injection.md

 #### Separate our concerns

 Decoupling where the data goes from how to generate it.
-If you ever feel like a method/function has too many responsibilities, e.g. generating data and writing to a db? handling HTTP requests and doing domain level logic?
+If you ever feel like a method/function has too many responsibilities (e.g., generating data and writing to a database, or handling HTTP requests and performing domain-level logic), then

 DI is probably going to be the tool you need.

 #### Allow our code to be re-used in different contexts

 The first "new" context our code can be used in is inside tests.
-But further on if someone wants to try something new with your function they can inject their own dependencies.
+Later, if someone wants to try something new with your function, they can inject their own dependencies.

 ### What about Mocking?

 Mocking will be covered in detail later (and it's not evil).
-You use mocking to replace real things you inject with a pretend version that you can control and inspect in your tests.
-In our case though, the standard library had something ready for us to use.
+You use mocking to replace real dependencies with controlled versions that you can inspect in your tests.
+In our case, however, the standard library had something ready for us to use.